ISISComputingGroup/ibex_developers_manual/Datastreaming.md

 Part of our in-kind contribution to datastreaming is to test the system in production at ISIS.
 Currently it is being tested in the following way:

 ## The Kafka Clusters
 There are two Kafka clusters, production (`livedata.isis.cclrc.ac.uk:9092`) and development (`tenten.isis.cclrc.ac.uk:9092` or `sakura.isis.cclrc.ac.uk:9092` or `hinata.isis.cclrc.ac.uk:9092`).
 The development cluster is set up to auto-create topics and so when new developer machines are run up all the required topics will be created.
 However, the production server does not auto-create topics this means that when a new real instrument comes online corresponding topics must be created on this cluster, which is done as part of the install script.
+Credentials for both clusters can be found in the sharepoint.

+### Deployment
+Deployment involves the use of Ansible playbooks, the playbooks and instructions for using these can be found [here](https://github.com/ScreamingUdder/ansible-kafka-centos)

 ## Neutron Data
 The ICP on any instrument that is running in full event mode and with a DAE3 is streaming neutron events into Kafka.